Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 **Q: What do I need to do after restarting my laptop?**

 **A:** By default, Multipass is installed as a service and will restart automatically.
 If Multipass isn't running, you'll need to first initialize this service; then you can start your VM via `multipass start YOUR-VM-NAME`.
-Kubernetes will launch automatically along with any installed pods, including Entando.
+Kubernetes will launch automatically along with any installed pods, including Villanova.
 It can take a few minutes for all of the pods to fully initialize, but you can use `sudo kubectl -n entando get pods --watch` to observe the progress.

-**Q: How can I pause or idle my Entando instance?**
+**Q: How can I pause or idle my Villanova instance?**

 **A:** You can pause with `multipass stop YOUR-VM-NAME`, or idle with `multipass suspend YOUR-VM-NAME` to preserve the VM state.
 You can then use `multipass start YOUR-VM-NAME` to start the VM.